 When linked to an application, the access evidence records any access event to a particular server application such as Microsoft SharePoint Server 2013.
 An access evidence record provides information about the accessed application, accessing user, and accessing device.
-The access evidence information is collected in a separate file (.swacc) as a part of the discovery and inventory process.
+The access evidence information is collected in a separate file (. swacc) as a part of the discovery and inventory process.
 This file is only generated for the inventory devices that have the supported server products installed on Windows Server 2012 or later and for which Microsoft's User Access Logging (UAL) capability has been enabled.
 Access evidence is collected through various services including User Access Logging (UAL) and PowerShell scripts for some products.
 FlexNet Manager Suite can collect the access evidence through any of the following methods:

-- The locally-installed FlexNet inventory agent - Zero-footprint inventory collection through inventory beacon(s) - Inventory uploads from SCCM (CAL usage inventory only for SCCM) - Manual upload of access evidence through the Inventory Data One-Off Upload page.
+- The locally-installed FlexNet inventory agent - Zero-footprint inventory collection through inventory beacon(s) - · Inventory uploads from Microsoft Endpoint Configuration Manager (previously Microsoft SCCM) (CAL usage inventory only for Microsoft Endpoint Configuration Manager) - Manual upload of access evidence through the Inventory Data One-Off Upload page.